FranzBias/email-picker/README.md

 ## 🖥️ Desktop Integration (Optional)

 You can create a `.desktop` launcher for Linux Mint / Ubuntu and run this script like any installed app.<BR>
-To do this, first create a file with a name of your choice (for example: choose an email.desktop address) with a `.desktop` extension wherever you want, and paste this into it (this is what I wrote, you can modify it as you wish):
+To do this, first create a file with a name of your choice (for example: choose_an_email.desktop`) with a `.desktop` extension wherever you want, and paste this into it (this is what I wrote, you can modify it as you wish):
 ```
 [Desktop Entry]
 Name=Choose Email